akhilmhdh/ESP8266_MobGyro/README.md

 A project on esp8266 to controll a dc car using smart phone gyroscope.
 Using websockets,C library and advance features provided by esp8266
 # Getting Started
 ## Softwares
-  -Arduino IDE
+- Arduino IDE
 ## Hardwares
-    -ESP8266(mine was -01 version)
+- ESP8266(mine was -01 version)
-    -usb-ttl
+- Usb-ttl
-    -arduino uno or any other versions
+- Arduino uno or any other versions
-    -A complete kit of dc car including motor driver,power supply etc
+- A complete kit of dc car including motor driver,power supply etc
 ## Files
 ### esp.ino
 It contains the code to be flashed on to esp8266.